jonathandenhaerynck/docs/docs/website/cloud-variables.md

 Some things to keep in mind:

- - Anyone can change their username using the "Edit > Change Username" menu.
-A user who appears to be named "griffpatch" is most likely not the real griffpatch.
+ - Anyone can change their username using the "Edit Button For... > Change Username" menu.
+A user who appears to be named "griffpatch" is most likely not the real griffpatch .
  - To reduce abuse, the cloud variable server rejects any username that doesn't belong to an existing Scratch account.
  - Names of Scratch Team members cannot be used due to potential abuse.
 That includes ScratchCat.
  - The variable length limit has been significantly increased to allows tens of thousands of characters.